Initial development of the Agro-Ecological Village Model: The Southern Negros Sustainable Agriculture Development Project (SNSADP)

 In the Philippines, the challenge exists for farmers, non-government organizations (NGOs), scientists, academic institutions and other stakeholders to develop practical approaches that support sustainable agriculture.
 Economically, it is necessary to develop resource-efficient farming systems, as well as innovative mechanisms for their delivery and for the capacity building of farmers, with the limited financial resources available within the Philippines.
 The farmers themselves need to take control over their production, training and plant improvement programs and work in partnership with researchers/scientists and NGOs, in order to advance sustainable agricultural systems that perform productively in resource-limited rural communities.
 The Pambansang Inisyatibo sa Binhi at Likas Kayang Pagsasaka sa Pilipinas (PABINHI) Network and its programs were developed with this goal in mind.
 The farmer led/scientist assisted network is at the forefront of the sustainable agriculture movement in the Philippines, building upon 20 years of existing experience in participatory assessment, training and on-farm research.

-REAP-Canada is now partnered with PABINHI through a CIDA-sponsored project which aims to empower farmer's organizations to develop sustainable farming and seed systems in some of the most impoverished areas in the Philippines.
-This is a means to reduce poverty, enhance food security, increase self-reliance and farm productivity, promote gender equality and reduce environmental degradation in the Philippines.
-This will be done through the utilization of innovative participatory assessment, training and research methods.
-The project focuses on:
+REAP-Canada partnered with PABINHI through a CIDA-sponsored project which aimed to empower farmer's organizations to develop sustainable farming and seed systems in some of the most impoverished areas in the Philippines.
+This was a means to reduce poverty, enhance food security, increase self-reliance and farm productivity, promote gender equality and reduce environmental degradation in the Philippines.
+The project was implemented from 2004-2006 using innovative participatory assessment, training and research methods.
+The project focused on:

 1. Strengthening the capacity of farmer's organizations in the PABINHI network in some of the most impoverished areas in the Philippines including Panay islands and Guimaras;